 - Alternatively, you can go to Users and edit individual users one at a time.
 Change the user’s email domain using the drop down.
 Under “Show extended attributes” section UNCHECK “Check if email address existing in Exchange Online or Azure AD” and click Save.
 This will need to be done on a per-user basis.

-Step 2: Perform O365 SMTP Match by going to Onboard->Domains and clicking on the O365 SMTP Match button next to the domain that you want to match to.
+Step 2: Perform O365 SMTP Match.
+This step is necessary only if you added users to NAP first and now want to match them to existing “In Cloud” mailboxes.
+Go to Onboard->Domains and click on the O365 SMTP Match button next to the domain that you want to match to.
 This will perform the following steps:

 - Step through all user objects in Nerdio AD and identify those without an assigned O365 license

 - For each of these objects, NAP will find the corresponding AAD “In-Cloud” user object and verify that there is an O365 license assigned to it